orsonteodoro/muslx32/README.txt

 Some patches for musl libc and x32 came from Alpine Linux (Natanael Copa), Void Linux, debian x32 port (Adam Borowski), musl overlay (Anthony G. Basile/blueness), musl-extras (Aric Belsito/lluixhi)) .... (will update this list)

+What you can do to help?:
+Clean the ebuilds with proper x32 abi and musl chost checks and submit them to Gentoo.
+Write assembly code for the jit based packages and assembly based packages.
+Test and patch new ebuilds for these use cases: server, web, gaming, etc, entertainment, developer.
+Fix the build system to get rid of the bashrc script and odd quirks.

 Expected Repositories and priorities (negative less important and positive is highest ebuilds used):

 gentoo